-As the Covered Bridge Capital of Oregon, Cottage Grove is home to six covered bridges including the last remaining covered railroad bridge West of the Mississippi River.
+As the Covered Bridge Capital of the West, Cottage Grove is home to six covered bridges including the last remaining covered railroad bridge West of the Mississippi River.
 The Chambers Railroad Bridge is on the National Registry of Historic Places and was fully restored in 2011.
 There is also a State of Oregon Covered Bridge Scenic Byway as well as a newly designated Covered Bridges Scenic Bikeway which is incredibly popular with cyclists and pedestrians alike.
 The covered bridges can be toured easily and are less than 20 minutes from the Historic Downtown area (Download Covered Bridge Map).
 Even if you aren’t the physically active type, just basking in the area’s natural beauty is refreshing recreation.
 The unspoiled Oregon Coast is only 90 miles away, featuring sand dunes, beaches and rocky shorelines.
 There are a number of excellent restaurant venues in the Cottage Grove area, some offering live entertainment.

 See the Bridges